emmett-framework/emmett/docs/orm/migrations.md

 DBMS support
 ------------

-The weppy migration engine is designed to support all the DBMS supported by pyDAL.
+The Emmett migration engine is designed to support all the DBMS supported by pyDAL.
 Still, due to limitations in some engines, some operations are partially or totally not supported.
 In this section we will list these limitations for every DBMS.

 ### SQLite